CubedProgrammer/MicroPE/README.md

 The third line is the list of users permitted, separated by commas and no spaces, names only, IDs not accepted.

 The fourth line is the list of groups permitted, if a user is in any group it will be permitted.

+The fifth line is either 0 or 1, indicating to show stars or not when the password is being typed.
 ## Compilation
 Open your terminal in the base directory of this repository.
 ```